ocaml-ppx/ppxlib/ann.md

 Once we have successfully converted a few projects, we will proceed with the release of ocaml-migrate-parsetree 2.0.0 and a compatible ppxlib release.
-At this point, most exsiting reverse dependencies of ocaml-migrate-parsetree will be marked as incompatible with ocaml-migrate-parsetree 2.0.0 and we will continue porting existing projects to ppxlib to gradually make the world compatible with
+At this point, most existing reverse dependencies of ocaml-migrate-parsetree will be marked as incompatible with ocaml-migrate-parsetree 2.0.0 and we will continue porting existing projects to ppxlib to gradually make the world compatible with